-If you only have a short time in the northern part of Tasmania, then this tour is a great way to see, what we consider, some of the best highlights of the Tamar and Mersey Valley Area.
+If you only have a short time in the northern part of Tasmania, then this Day Tour of Northern Tasmania is a great way to see, what we consider, some of the best highlights of the Tamar and Mersey Valley Area.
 This, almost 12 hour tour, fully guided by an experienced and professional driver with excellent local knowledge, will provide you with a very memorable time not only seeing very scenic places, but experiencing different Tasmanian food, getting up close and personal to native wildlife and a better understanding of local history in this part of Tasmania.

 Is this tour suitable for you?

 We feel this tour has something for everyone and although some limited walking is involved it is ideal for the walker looking for a more relaxing, scenic tour.